top of page

 Quick & easy protein pancakes

-These pancakes use greek yogurt for a good dose of protein (over 24g per serving) and also to keep the texture soft and fluffy, rather than thin and rubbery - like protein pancakes can be!
+These pancakes use greek yogurt for protein (over 24g per serving) and also to keep the texture soft and fluffy, rather than thin and rubbery - like protein pancakes can be.
 Even better, these are really quick and easy to make.
-Throw all the ingredients in a blender or NutriBullet and you're good to go!
-This recipe is enough to make 5 pancakes (1 serving if you ask me) but can be easily scaled up for more.
+Throw all the ingredients in a blender or NutriBullet and you're good to go.
+This recipe is enough to make 5 pancakes as one serving, but can be easily scaled up for more.

 Time to prep : 5 minutes